adamchasetaylor/httpbin/README.md

 ```sh
 ctrl+c
 ```
-Find out your Ngrok URL when you load your Request Inspector at http://localhost:4040
+Load up the Launchpad to find your Ngrok and HTTPBin URLs http://localhost:3030

 See http://httpbin.org and https://ngrok.com for more information.